-Staying in a hostel is by far the easiest way to meet other solo travellers.
+Staying in a hostel is by one of the easiest ways to meet fellow travellers.
 Most hostels have shared spaces, including bars and communal dining areas, that are ideal for making friends.
 Additionally, many hostels run events or day trips.

-However, this is the strategy for meeting people while travelling alone that I struggle with.
+However, I now struggle with this strategy for meeting people while travelling alone.
 Until my early thirties, a dorm bed in a hostel was my accommodation of choice.
 Through those stays, I connected with other great solo travellers, some of whom remain friends to this day.

 But as I grew older, I eschewed hostels for hotels.
 I craved more privacy and had grown tired of grimy, shared bathrooms and the party atmosphere of some hostels.
 After a busy day out exploring I just wanted a quiet, comfortable bed for the night and my own bathroom.